The Effects of Divorce: Is It Harder on Boys?

 Reams and reams of research exist on the long-term effects of divorce on children, and on boys in particular.

-Some experts seem to believe that divorce and life in a single-parent home permanently damages children, while others claim that children with divorced or separated parents suffer no negative long-term effects.
+Some experts believe that divorce and life in a single-parent home permanently damages children, while others claim that children with divorced or separated parents suffer no negative long-term effects.
 The truth is undoubtedly somewhere in between.

 The Truth About Divorce

 In an ideal world, a boy lives with his parents, experiences a sense of belonging and significance, and learns to be capable and competent as he grows up.
-(Obviously, even boys with married parents do not always experience this ideal situation!)
-When parents no longer live together, life for a boy becomes more complicated, but it need not be impossible.
+(Obviously, even boys with married parents don't always have this ideal situation!)
+When parents no longer live together, life for a boy becomes more complicated, but that doesn't mean he can't be happy.

 There are indeed risks associated with having divorced or separated parents:

 - Boys are more likely to react to parents' divorce with anger, academic problems, truancy or aggressive behavior than girls, who may try to please adults by suppressing feelings.

 - Boys are more likely to suffer from depression when one parent leaves the home, especially when a boy is not able to spend time with them consistently.

-- Boys may also lose connection with the other because they must work longer hours to provide for the family and keep a home running.
+- Boys may also lose connection with the parent they live with because they work longer hours to provide for the family and keep a home running.